 - Approximately four percent of survey respondents were directed to an emergency department during their telehealth visit.
 The survey also indicated about two in ten adults would have delayed seeking medical care if telemedicine was not available.

 Telemedicine continues to come of age.
 A critical question of telehealth is whether dangerous but sometimes quiet symptoms involving cardiovascular disease, stroke, or embolism could be missed on a telehealth visit that would be more quickly evaluated in an ED setting.

 That said, with skilled triage, telehealth may prove assistive for patients with serious concerns who might otherwise have delayed obtaining care.
 We’ll keep you posted.

 Speak with respected medical malpractice attorneys in Washington, DC or Baltimore, Maryland

-With more than 37 years’ experience, Schochor and Staton, P.A., is an award-winning legal team dedicated to providing aggressive legal service to patients and families injured by medical error and medical malpractice.
+With more than 37 years’ experience, Schochor, Staton, Goldberg, and Cardea, P.A., is an award-winning legal team dedicated to providing aggressive legal service to patients and families injured by medical error and medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation.